binghamton spending through Aug 2023

 Meanwhile, the City must still track and report to the U.S. Treasury how it's using ARPA funds swept into the general fund.
 Here's how Binghamton's "laundered" ARPA funds have been used, no longer bound by 'recovery' rules:

-- $7,000,000: Committed to help rebuild the Boscovs parking garage, a project that includes privately-owned, market-rate luxury housing
+- $7,000,000: Committed to help rebuild the Boscovs parking garage

 - $2,000,000: Committed to the construction of the new fire station on Court Street